The Hum: Windsor Hum

-In late 2011, residents of Windsor, Ontario (south of Detroit, Michigan), began reporting a low droning vibration, sometimes loud enough to be irritating (one evening in 2012 saw 22,000 reports to officials).
+In late 2011, residents of Windsor, Ontario, began reporting a low droning vibration, sometimes loud enough to be irritating (one evening in 2012 saw 22,000 reports to officials).
 It was estimated that the sound was emanating from Zug Island, a heavily industrialized section of River Rouge on the north bank of the Detroit River (which separates Windsor and Detroit).
 Canadian officials requested US assistance in determining the source, but local authorities were stymied by official refusals to allow access to the island.
 A steel mill operated by U.S. Steel was the possible cause, but officials stated that no new equipment had been installed or activated around the time that the noise became noticeable.
-However, when the blast furnaces were deactivated in April 2020, the noise went away as well.
+When the blast furnaces were deactivated in April 2020, the noise went away as well.

 Other

 In 2021, hums were reported in Frankfurt and Darmstadt, in Germany.
+A year later, multiple sources for the hum were identified in Darmstadt: two faulty air conditioner units, a faulty heat pump, and three structural noise protection measures on energy generation plants.

 In 2022, hums were reported in St. Louis County, Missouri and surrounding areas.

+In 2023, a hum was reported in Omagh in Northern Ireland.

+In November 2025, citizens of Whitehorse, Yukon, Canada reported a low mechanical humming which one resident described as "repetitive and random".
+Yukon Energy, who were using diesel generators due to lower than usual hydropower during that season, issued a statement saying that it was "unlikely" that the sound of their generators could reach distant neighborhoods.

 Possible explanations

-There is skepticism as to whether the hum exists as a physical sound.
-In 2009, the head of audiology at Addenbrooke's Hospital in Cambridge, David Baguley, said he believed people's problems with the hum were based on the physical world about one-third of the time, and stemmed from people focusing too keenly on innocuous background sounds the other two-thirds of the time.
-His research focuses on using psychology and relaxation techniques to minimise distress, which can lead to a quieting or even removal of the noise.